 Answer: Of course!
 With our yoga for seniors videos, I didn’t have a single person request a refund.
 But, if you really don’t like the videos, just send an email to info (at) sixtyandme.com within 7 days of purchase and I will give you a full refund.
 Yoga for seniors DVD customers must return the product to receive a refund excluding shipping and handling fees.

 On an inhale, raise your arms straight up above your head and bring your palms together.
-Bend your knees slightly, and on the exhale, hinge at your hips to fold forward, lengthening your spine the whole way down as you reach for the floor.
+Bend your knees slightly, and on the exhale, hinge at your hips to fold forward, lengthening your spine the whole way down as you reach your hands for the floor.
 Bring either your fingertips or palms to the floor, fingers in line with your toes.
-Slowly straighten your legs as much as you can without straining.
-Shift the weight toward your toes.
-Straighten your arms and lift your chest away from your thighs to make a flat back.
+Slowly straighten your legs as much as you can without straining them.

 On an inhale, reach your front hand as far forward toward as you can, bringing the rib cage forward.
 On an exhale, hinge forward from the hip joint, reaching your right arm down and your left arm up, creating straight line up and down.
 Place your right fingertips either on top of your right ankle, on the floor, or on a block just outside the ankle.
 Extend the arms and open the chest.